 Terrible Snow Quality

-Snow conditions were terrible from the get-go.
-It might even be the worst we’ve seen.
-Sadly, the rising morning temperature softened the snow at a fast pace.
-So we only had about 10% of decent snow throughout.
+Snow conditions were terrible from the get-go, and it might even be the worst we’ve seen.
+The rising morning temperature had fast softened the snow with only about 10% decent snow.
 But glad not to have to break out crampons or ice ax.

-I’ve used the MSR Lightning Ascent snowshoes for years.
-But I just mailed in mine because the hooks around the frame had come off.
-The MSR Evo Ascent rental worked poorly without the heel lifts.
-The traction was subpar too.
+I’ve used the MSR Lightning Ascent snowshoes for years, but the hooks around the frame had recently come off.
+The MSR Evo Ascent rental worked poorly without the heel lifts with subpar traction.
 So my calves and thighs were in overdrive for the whole trip.

 See more trip photos here.